February 14, 2019

 Information will also be considered to be “personal data” if it does not identify an individual in and of itself, but when collected or paired together with other information held by the data controller, can lead to the identification of an individual.

-Further, information which is “pseudonymised”, but which can be reverse engineered to re-identify an individual will also be considered to be “personal data”.
-As such, information will not be considered to be truly “anonymised” unless an individual’s identity is irreversibly removed, or distorted, from such personal data.
+Further, information that is “pseudonymised”, but which can be reverse engineered to re-identify an individual will also be considered to be “personal data”.
+As such, the information will not be considered to be truly “anonymised” unless an individual’s identity is irreversibly removed, or distorted, from such personal data.

-If you’re concerned that you are not GDPR-compliant, please contact [email protected] to discuss how we can help.
+If you’re concerned that you are not GDPR-compliant, please speak to our data protection solicitors to discuss how we can help.

 Written by Tom Broster, Solicitor